-TEP was part of the project team supporting the hybrid planning application for the Royal Horticultural Society (RHS) to establish a 154-acre garden on the site of the former Worsley New Hall, on the outskirts of Salford.
-TEP provided specialist input on ecology, and landscape and views.
+TEP is part of the project team supporting the Royal Horticultural Society (RHS) project to establish a 154-acre garden on the site of the former Worsley New Hall, on the outskirts of Salford.
+TEP provides specialist input on ecology, and landscape and views.
 The scheme includes the development of a new Welcome Building, demonstration and teaching allotments, a shop and café, an events and learning space, a new glasshouse and school of horticulture, and the restoration of the historic Walled Garden and its accompanying buildings.

 RHS Garden Bridgewater is a collaboration between the RHS, Peel Land and Property (the land owners) and Salford City Council.
 The revival of a site of this scale will represent one of the largest contemporary gardening projects in Europe.
-Planning permission has recently been granted and work will start on site in 2017 with the intention to open the Walled Garden to the public in June 2019.
+Planning permission was granted in 2017 and work began in spring 2018 with the intention to open the Walled Garden to the public in June 2019.

 TEP undertook extensive ecological surveys and assessments.
 Key biodiversity features were roosting bats, a diverse breeding bird assemblage, extensive mature woodland and a local wildlife site.